amr/mod_log_performance/README.txt

   Once installed, you can now use the following new mod_log_config specifier:

     %j | The resident set size in kB for the request process
+    %J | Like %j, but logs the change (delta) from previous request

   If you are not sure how to use that, check mod_log_config documentation: